 - The applicant is required to bring two original scores of the soloist’s part for the judges.
 If the edition of the music is in the public domain, copies or print-outs from the internet are acceptable.

 - Mark any cuts with sticky notes.

-- Competition performance will not exceed ten minutes.
-If playing time is longer than the time allotted, the judges will terminate the performance without disqualifying the participant.
+- Competition performance including stage time will not exceed ten minutes.
+If stage time is longer than the time allotted, the judges will terminate the performance without disqualifying the participant.
 Accompanists should take appropriate cuts in tutti sections.

 - When choosing repertoire, please keep in mind that the conductor has the right to cut the piece to fit programming requirements (typical length is 8-10 minutes)

 Application Fee: $25, non-refundable